mandeeppasbola/Cordova-Plugins/Location Service Status/README.md

 Plugins for Cordova 2.9

-This plugin checks the status of the location service of the device.
+This plugin check the status of location services on device.

 In Cordova V2.9 there was a bug related to current location mentioned here : http://stackoverflow.com/questions/22778667/getcurrentlocation-is-working-on-cordova-phonegap-app-even-when-the-location-ser